 With the aid of a ball-and-socket device, the compass can be turned in a horizontal plane and clamped in any position.
 It can also be leveled very quickly.

-The compass box is turned so that the ranging rod at station “B” is bisected by the horse hair when looked through the eye vane.
+6. The compass box is turned so that the ranging rod at station “B” is bisected by the cross hair when looked through the eye vane.